flugel-it/workshop-2-terraform-live-infra/README.md

 # Live Infrastructure Example

 ## Description
-This module is used to deploy an AWS EC2 instance as well as an Amazon Virtual Private Cloud (VPC).
+This code is used to deploy an AWS EC2 instance as well as an Amazon Virtual Private Cloud (VPC).

 ## Requirements
 These are the requirements for this module.